eunjae-lee/render-options-injector/README.md

 # render-options-injector

 A simple library to help injecting render options globally.
-It can easily inject server environment setting value(development, production, test, ...) into rendering options.
+For example, it can be used when injecting server environment setting value(development, production, test, ...) into all view templates.

 # Usage